Couples therapy

 I have worked with hundreds of couples facing trust issues.
 Some come to me after an affair.
 Others reach a breaking point after repeated small lies.
 Some feel a shift and want to address concerns early.

 Trust sits at the core of every relationship.
 When trust breaks, every part of the relationship changes.
 Conversations feel tense.
 Physical closeness becomes difficult.
 Ease turns into doubt.
+For couples dealing with infidelity, the stakes feel immediate: 80% say repairing trust is urgent, yet 60% say they rarely feel heard by their partner and 61% say they don't feel understood.
+That combination, urgency without a way through, is exactly where the work begins.

 KEY TAKEAWAYS